majoseph77/mancala_game_project1/README.md

 ###Here's How:

-- The Mancala 'board' is made up of two rows of six holes, or pits, each.
-If you don't have a Mancala board handy, an empty egg carton can work.
+- The Mancala 'board' is made up of two rows of six pits, each.

-- Four pieces -- marbles or stones -- are placed in each of the 12 holes.
-The color of the pieces is irrelevant.
+- Four pieces are placed in each of the 12 holes.

 - Each player has a 'store' to the right side of the Mancala board.
-(Cereal bowls work well for this purpose if you're using an egg carton.)

 - The game begins with one player picking up all of the pieces in any one of the holes on his side.
 Moving counter-clockwise, the player deposits one of the stones in each hole until the stones run out.

 - If you run into your own store, deposit one piece in it.
   If you run into your opponent's store, skip it.

 - If the last piece you drop is in your own store, you get a free turn.

 - If the last piece you drop is in an empty hole on your side, you capture that piece and any pieces in the hole directly opposite.

 - Always place all captured pieces in your store.